 The original Italian soda is referred to as “Acqua e Menta,” or, water and mint.
 While mint flavoring can be used, it doesn’t have to be in order to be a true Italian soda.
 Usually, the mint flavored version is served with flat water, very cold but without ice.
 It is easy enough to make at home.
 You may also try combining different flavored syrups with flat or carbonated water.
 Other popular flavors in Italy are lampone (rasberry), mandorla (almond) and amarenna (black cherry).

-This popular drink in the North of Italy is not well known in the states, although it can easily be made at home.
+This popular Italian drink is not well known in the states, although it can easily be made at home.
 This is a great drink to start your meal, and is commonly enjoyed as an aperitivo.
 The ingredients are simple: Aperol, tonic water, a fresh orange and if you’re in Venice, prosecco.
 It’s low alcohol content makes it enjoyable even in the middle of the day.
 Here is how you might make Spritz at home:

 - Ice Cubes (approximately 3 or 4 ice cubes)

 - 2 to 3 ounces Prosecco or any sparkling wine

 - Splash of soda water, sparkling water, mineral water, or Club Soda